Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Authby/README.md

 ## Privilege Escalation

 Once an initial foothold was established, system privileges were enumerated.
-The current user was found to have `SeImpersonatePrivilege` assigned, an prvililege escalation attempt was made via a potato-based exploit (Godpotato) but proved unsuccessful.
+The current user was found to have `SeImpersonatePrivilege` assigned, privilege escalation was attemptted via a potato-based exploit (Godpotato) but proved unsuccessful.

 ![privileges](Images/privileges.png)

-Switching attack vectors, further enumeration of the system using `systeminfo` revealed that a older Windows Server version was being run on the target, and so with a potentially vulnerbale kernel.
+Switching attack vectors, further enumeration of the system using `systeminfo` revealed that an older Windows Server version was being run on the target, indicating a potentially vulnerable kernel.

 ![systeminfo](Images/systeminfo.png)

 A known kernel exploit was identified via Exploit-DB (MS11-046/ CVE-2011-1249) and compiled locally.

 This exploit works by abusing a flaw in the AFD driver to execute kernel-level code.
-It replaces the current process token with a SYSTEM toke, granting full administrative privileges
+It replaces the current process token with a SYSTEM token, granting full administrative privileges

 Source: https://www.exploit-db.com/exploits/40564
 ```